BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Background and Setup

 \subsection{Bottom-Up Synthesis}

-The baseline synthesizer on top of which we build our approach is a bottom-up enumerative search inspired by \cite{TRANSIT}, which enumerates DSL expressions from smallest to largest.
-The search follows Algorithm~\ref{alg:search} if the lines colored in blue (\ref{alg:bustle_line_1}, \ref{alg:bustle_line_2}, and \ref{alg:bustle_line_3}) are removed.
-This baseline uses a \emph{value-based} search: during the search, each candidate expression is executed to see if it meets the specification.
+The baseline synthesizer on top of which we build our approach is a bottom-up enumerative search inspired by \cite{TRANSIT}, which enumerates DSL expressions from smallest to largest, following Algorithm~\ref{alg:search} if the lines colored in blue (\ref{alg:bustle_line_1}, \ref{alg:bustle_line_2}, and \ref{alg:bustle_line_3}) are removed.
+This baseline uses a \emph{value-based} search.
+During the search each candidate expression is executed to see if it meets the specification.
 Then, rather than storing the expressions that have been produced in the search, we store the values produced by executing the expressions.
-This allows the search to avoid separately extending sub-expressions that are semantically equivalent on the given input examples.
+This allows the search to avoid separately extending sub-expressions that are semantically equivalent on the given examples.
+If there are $n$ separate input-output examples for a given task, each value represents one code expression and internally contains the results of executing that expression on inputs from all $n$ examples.
+Hence, two values that represent different code expressions are semantically equivalent on the examples if their $n$ contained results all match each other.

-More specifically, every expression has an integer weight, which for the baseline synthesizer is the number of nodes in the AST.
+Every expression has an integer weight, which for the baseline synthesizer is the number of nodes in the abstract syntax tree (AST).
 The search maintains a table mapping weights to a list of all the values of previously explored sub-expressions of that weight.
-The search is initialized with a set of input values and constant values given by the user, all of which have weight $1$.
-The search then proceeds starting from expressions of weight 1, gradually creating all expressions of weight 2, and then of weight 3, and so on.
-To create all values of weight $n$, we loop over all available functions, calling each function with all combinations of arguments that would yield the desired weight.
+The search is initialized with the set of input variables as well as any constants extracted with heuristics, all of which have weight $1$.
+Extracted constants include common symbols and delimiters that appear at least once, and long substrings that appear multiple times in the example strings.
+The search then proceeds to create all expressions of weight 2, and then of weight 3, and so on.
+To create all values of a particular weight, we loop over all available functions, calling each function with all combinations of arguments that would yield the desired weight.
 For example, if we are trying to construct all values of weight 10 of the form \T{Concat}$(x, y)$, we iterate over all values where $x$ has weight $1$ and $y$ has weight $8$, and then where $x$ has weight $2$ and $y$ has weight $7$, and so forth.
 (The \T{Concat} function itself contributes weight $1$.)
 Every time a new expression is constructed, we evaluate it on the given inputs, terminating the search when the expression produces the desired outputs.